Everyone loves a good origin story

 I approached Conrad Ray, head coach of the Stanford Golf Team with this crazy idea.
 Why not apply the power of neuroscience to golf training?
 I'd present an overview talk to the team about the importance of the cerebellum and get them involved in a study to test a hypothesis that taxing their cerebellums with difficult balance poses could improve their dispersion patterns with full shots.
 This study yielded a number of insights into performance improvement methods and started my journey into applying my neuroscience expertise to the realm of golf in earnest.

 GoaLoGolf was born out of the vacuum of this type of applied neuroscientific work in the world of golf.
 In short, I want to turn each golfer I interact with into an applied neuroscientist of his/her own right via neuroscience education and coaching.
 I remain convinced that the techniques I employ are important scaffolds on the practice complex but must be fully discarded and the trained brain trusted to play golf without interference of these thoughts when out on the course.
-As such my philosophy is not for the student of the game not to build any kind of reliance on me or my knowledge-base but rather allow it to set their games free.
+As such my philosophy is not for the student of the game to build any kind of reliance on me or my knowledge-base but rather allow it to set their games free.
 While I focus on the elite athlete, I also give a TED-esque entertaining Neuroscience of Golf for all golfing audiences.
-I've delivered this talk at various venues including at The National Golf Links of America, Northwestern and Stanford.
+I've delivered this talk at various venues including at The National Golf Links of America, Northwestern, Stanford Men’s Club, and the Kaiser Permanente annual golf outing.
 I trust that you will be delighted with the results of trying my methods out as you seek to improve your game!

 A. M. Sangoram MD PhD